SiveMdluli/To_Do_List/README.md

 # 📖 Mobile First Project <a name="about-project"></a>

-This is a Javascript WebApp that allows a user to add Daily To-Do Items and they are stored in local storage.
+This is a Javascript App that allows a user to add Daily To-Do Items and they are stored in local storage.
 The user is also able to remove completed items from the added list.

 ## 🛠 Built With <a name="built-with"></a>